Phillies place Aaron Nola on DL with back strain

 OF Dylan Cozens

 Cozens leads the IronPigs with 10 RBIs through 17 games, but he's hitting just .140 with 25 strikeouts in 65 plate appearances.
-He's struck out at least once in each of his last 13 games, punching out 24 times in total.
+He's struck out at least once in each of his last 13 games and has K'd 24 times total.

 That's an even higher rate of strikeouts than Cozens had last season at Double A, when he whiffed 186 times.